Computational trust: Witness information

 Witness information, also called indirect information, is what comes from the experience of other members of community.
 It can be based on their own direct experience or on other data they gathered from others’ experience.
 Witness information is usually the most abundant but its use is complex for trust and reputation modelling.
 In fact, it introduces uncertainty and agents can manipulate or hide parts of the information for their own benefit.

 Sociological information

 People that belong to a community establish different types of relations.
 Each individual plays one or several roles in that society, influencing their behavior and the interaction with other people.
 In a multi-agent system, where there are plenty of interactions, the social relations among agents are a simplified reflection of the more complex relations of their human counterparts.
 Only a few trust and reputation models adopt this sociological information, using techniques like social network analysis.
 These methods study social relationships among individuals in a society that emerged as a set of methods for the analysis of social structures, methods that specifically allow an investigation of the relational aspects of these structures.

+Social relationships can provide an additional source of information for computational models of trust e.g., Social network analysis can therefore be used to model, infer, and predict trust relationships.
+Jen Golbeck et al applied social-network analysis to trust on the Semantic Web and proposed methods for inferring trust relationships between users from the structure of a network.
+This work demonstrated how trust between individuals without a direct relationship could be estimated from connections in a wider social network.
+Another line of research has examined the formation and prediction of trust relationships via computational methods.
+Muhammad Aurangzeb Ahmad studied computational trust in online social environments, especially massively multiplayer online games, by employing behavioral and social-network data to investigate how trust relationships form and evolve.
+Zoheb Borbora et. al. modeled trust formation as a link prediction problem across multiple social networks.
+The study found that shared interests and skills, activity, expertise, and network-topological characteristics were useful predictors of trust formation.